Donderstal/IRL_RPG/README.md

 ### NOVEMBER 4th, 2019
 * Basic server for serving JSON files which contain map information

+### OCTOBER 19th, 2019
+* Introduced GamePiece class, which will be assigned to all characters

 ### OCTOBER 16th, 2019
 * User is able to select a class, gender and character name